qlik-oss/core-assisted-prescription/docs/deploying.md

 export AWS_AMI=ami-6c101b0a
 export AWS_INSTANCE_TYPE=t2.medium
 ```
 After deploying to AWS you need to open the https/443 for external IPs and at least the ports specified in [Open protocols and ports between the hosts](https://docs.docker.com/engine/swarm/swarm-tutorial/#open-protocols-and-ports-between-the-hosts).
-This is done thru *AWS Console > EC2 > Security Groups (Select security group created by 'docker-machine') > Inbound (tab)*
+This is done through *AWS Console > EC2 > Security Groups (Select security group created by 'docker-machine') > Inbound (tab)*

 ## Deploy